indowebit/Ext-PHP/README.txt

 username = admin
 password = admin

-Menjalankan Sample Modul
+HOW TO MAKE SAMPLE MODULE WORKS
-- Dumping sample-sql di folder sample-sql dengan PHPMyadmin ke database test
+- Export sample-sql file in sample-sql folder with PHPMyAdmin to test database
 - Edit file app/config/config.db.php
-    * pastikan password dan username dari mysql anda benar
+    * make sure the mysql user and password is right with your Mysql Server
-- Klik menu sekali lagi
+- Click the menu once again.

-Daftar File
+Files List
 start.php
-- Halaman awal yang akan ditampilan pada waktu setelah login. bisa berisi html biasa ataupun php script config_ux
+- Main page that would be show after login. you can fill it with html or php script config_ux
-- file yang mengatur untuk meload ux javascript dari folder extjs/ux
+- the file is uses to manage ux javascript that loaded after main page completed from extjs/ux folder

-Membangun aplikasi
-semua modul akan diletakkan difolder app app/config/config.db.php
+HOW TO BUILD YOUR OWN MODULE.
+the whole modules located in folder app
+ - app/config/config.db.php
- - Konfigurasi dari database anda. lihat dokumentasi adodb php untuk jenis-jenis database yang didukung
+  database configuration of yours. see adodb php doc for supported database types

 app/model
- - file model anda. usahakan dengan akhiran _m untuk akhir setiap file
+ - your model file. the suffix is _m for each model

 app/view_js
- - file UI content Extjs. usahakan dengan akhiran _v untuk setiap file
+ - the UI extjs content file.  suffix is always _v

 app/controller
- - controller request dari UI view. usahakan dengan akiran _c untuk setiap file

-Membuat Menu dan Event
-klik menu manager
- -Add Menu untuk membuat menu
+ - the controller file. the suffix is _c

+HOW TO CREATE NEW MENU AND EVENT MENU
+Click Menu Manager
+-- "Add Menu" for create new menu
- -Add Sub Menu untuk membuat folder menu
+-- "Add Sub Menu" for create new folder menu

-Setelah Membuat Menu klik User Manager untuk mengatur agar menu tersebut dapat diakses oleh Group User
+After that click User manager to activated the menu depend User Group

+More information can found at http://indowebit.com

+Regards,

+Ashadi